avchu/k8s-proxy-pass/README.md

 This tool could save your time and terminals.
 It works like `nginx proxy-pass`.

 `k8ssvcproxy` will *autodiscover all services* that have an edpoint and create a proxy tunnel to them using native `kubectl` tool
+*Don't forget to update the `/etc/hosts` (you could find content in the program output)

 Example:
 Considering that you have 3 Services in k8s cluester